 Roth IRAs cannot be used, for example, because they are not tax-deferred retirement plans.
 The tax-exempt 457(b) plan is usually limited to select management or highly compensated employees.
 That is an IRS guideline that prevents rollovers to other eligible retirement plans, such as the one that you will establish in your new company.

 Choosing a Partner to Help Determine Your Strategy

 When you are ready to commit to a ROBS funding approach to your small business, Benetrends is the smart choice.
 Benetrends pioneered the development of the ROBS strategy in the 1980s.
 With Benetrends, you will draw on more than three decades of experience helping thousands of entrepreneurs use existing retirement funds to achieve their ownership goals.

-Benetrends helps not only with the ROBS process, but also with support services after your business opens, including retirement plan services, credit card processing, and payroll management.
+Benetrends helps not only with the ROBS process, but also with support services after your business opens, including retirement plan services, and credit card processing.